Qualified Imports

 import qualified Data.Array

-then every function imported from Data.Array
+then every function imported from Data.Array can only be called using its

-once again refers to the map
+qualified name.
+Thus, calling map once again refers to the map function from

-fully qualified name Data.Array.map
+fully qualified name Data.Array.map.

 When using qualified imports, it is common to omit an explicit import list.
 Since the definitions from the module are imported using only their qualified names, importing everything from such a module cannot cause any name clashes, and calling any function from such a module cannot leave the reader of our code guessing which module defines the function we're calling because we must call the function using its fully qualified name.
 However, it is allowed to combine qualified imports and import lists, as in